Configuring the application

 filename_scenario_tms

 filename_scenario_tms is the filename of the file that contains production based scenario data.
+The file specified by filename_scenario_tms must exist in the directory specified by the dir_input parameter.
 It must be a single string/character value, and it must refer to a valid, accessible, local file.
 As an example:

 filename_scenario_tms: "scenarios_2022_p4b.csv